TTExtensions/ManualWindowsUpdateInstaller/README.md

 ## Alternative: Show or Hide Updates

-An alternative to using the Manual Update Installer is to use the [Show or hide updates (wushowhide.diagcab)](https://support.microsoft.com/kb/3073930) tool from Microsoft.
+An alternative to using the Manual Update Installer is to use the <a href="https://support.microsoft.com/kb/3073930" target="_blank">Show or hide updates (wushowhide.diagcab)</a> tool from Microsoft.
 This allows you to hide specific updates, then run Windows Update which downloads and installs the non-hidden updates.

 Note: Updates that have been hidden with wushowhide.diagcab will still be shown in the Manual Update Installer.